Watch Noel Gallagher talk about the last time he spoke with David Bowie

 Gallagher went on to explain that he first met Bowie after seeing him perform at the Wembley Arena – Bowie did four gigs on that stage in November of 1995, playing to a cumulative 200,000 Londoners in support of his ‘Outside’ album.
 Gallagher’s last interaction with Bowie was after the 2014 BRIT Awards, where Gallagher and Kate Moss accepted Bowie’s award for Best Male Solo Artist.

 “The very next night, I got an email pinged through on my iPad,” Gallagher explained.
 “It just said, ‘Thanks for the shoutout last night.
 Keep writing, love David.’
 And I was thinking, ‘David?
 Who’s David?
 I don’t know anybody called David.’
-And then it slowly dawned on me, so I emailed back straight away, ‘Oh, no problem mate…’ And then he emailed back straight away, and I was like, ‘Am I in a conversation with David Bowie!?’
+And then it slowly dawned on me, so I emailed back straight away, ‘Oh, no problem mate…’ And then he emailed back straight away, and I was like, ‘Am I in a conversation with David Bowie?’

 “Turns out it was in fact David Bowie, and he was like ‘Oh, keep writing,’ and I was like, ‘Start gigging.’
 He was a dude.
 A bit too tall for my liking, but still, a bit of a dude.”